jdelvin-admin/jdelvin-admin.github.io/_posts/2024-09-19-Grow Journal AU24.markdown

 ### Flower Begins

-At this point it's important for us to talk about the difference between autoflower and photoperiod cannabis.
+At this point it's important for us to talk about the difference between autoflower and photo-period cannabis.
 At it's most simple, autoflowers have a genetic hard-coded lifespan, while photos have a life cycle that adapts to light.
 Photos give you more control, and room for error, however they require strict isolation from light during their off-period, and often require more training.
 Autos in contrast with their fixed lifespan, have little room for error, but often flower faster and may require less training for an optimal canopy.

 People have lots of strong opinions about the photo vs auto debate, so just know that both are great and have their places in different situations.
 In recent years fast-flowering photos have become more and more popular, and we may experiment with them in the near future.